Albert II and Fiancee in Japan

 The CBD assessed whether COP-10 had achieved its three interlinked goals in meeting the objectives of the CBD, and the CBD established a new ten-year plan for achieving and fulfilling biodiversity on the planet.
 Also, a “Nagoya Protocol” was adopted.
 Its full title: The Nagoya Protocol on Access to Genetic Resources and the Fair and Equitable Sharing of Benefits Arising from Their Utilization.
 The 193 “Parties” were represented by 18,000 participants.
 122 ministers and five heads of state and government, including the Sovereign of Monaco, attended the conference.

-Tagged Albert II of Monaco, Conference, Emperor Akihito, Empress Michiko, Interview, Media, Official Visit, Princess Charlène.
+Tagged Albert II of Monaco, Conference, Emperor Akihito of Japan, Empress Michiko of Japan, Interview, Media, Official Visit, Princess Charlène of Monaco.